-During summer 2019, the National Forum gathered the information outlined in the list above for the calendar year 2018 on a confidential basis from all of the RPOs represented at the Forum.
-This includes the universities, institutes of technology, the Royal College of Surgeons in Ireland, Technological University Dublin, Teagasc, Dublin Institute for Advanced Studies and Mary Immaculate College.6
+During summer 2020, the National Forum gathered the information outlined in the list above for the calendar year 2019 on a confidential basis from all of the RPOs represented at the Forum.
+This includes the universities, institutes of technology, the Royal College of Surgeons in Ireland, Technological University Dublin, Teagasc, Marine Institute, Dublin Institute for Advanced Studies and Mary Immaculate College.6

-The data gathering exercise determined that there were four formal investigations concluded in the calendar year 2018 in the RPOs, of which three investigations were fully upheld and one was partly upheld.
+The data gathering exercise determined that there were two formal investigations concluded in the calendar year 2019 in the RPOs, of which one was fully upheld.
 The investigations pertained to: